lminsky/Paint-By-Numbers/readme.md

 See the grid [here](http://pbn.minsky.co).

 Access to the API is rate limited.
-You may make 6 calls a minute.
+Use the Get Rate Limit command below to find the current limit.

 **Get Size**
 ----